The Common Veteran’s Season 2

 i.
 Why we do what we do

 ii.
-Brief introduction to a military member and the sense of humor and mindset that goes along with it
+Brief introduction to being a military member and the sense of humor and mindset that goes along with it

 II.
 I QUIT